Tuesday, March 17, 2026

 High level specialization

-Another kind of programming has developed during the years, partly from academia, partly from the industry.
+Another kind of programming has developed during the years, partly from academia, partly from the industry and goes way back.
 This is Matlab/Simulink, LabVIEW, Modelica, Scilab/Xcos and so on.
 Of these it's Labview first and foremost I have used but I have also used Scilab/Xcos a lot.
-Then there's Excel with Visual Basic and Visual C that is also rather powerful in many ways.
-All of them are perfect tools for the casual programmer and engineer who don't want to make an app, but rather want to get solutions to problems.
+Then there's Excel with Visual Basic/C or whatever "Visual" it has these days.
+It's a very powerful tool for a wide variety of tasks.
+All of them are perfect tools for the casual programmer and engineer who don't want to make an app, but rather want to get solutions to engineering problems.

 Python